ce24resch11001-iith/wrf-playground/03_Initial_Boundary_Conditions/ERA5/README.md

 This section covers:

 - ERA5 data acquisition using CDS API
-- ERA5 single-level data download
+- ERA5 single-level and pressure-level data download
-- ERA5 pressure-level data download
+- Same-month and consecutive-month data download scripts
-- Same-month simulations
-- Consecutive-month simulations
 - HPC-based automated downloading using Slurm
 - ERA5 domain selection for Indian urban simulations
 - Preparation of ERA5 datasets for WRF and WPS workflows